Church of Saint Anne (Belém)

 The Church of Saint Anne (Portuguese: Igreja de Sant'Ana), also known as Church of Our Lady of Saint Anne of Campina (Igreja de Nossa Senhora de Sant'Ana da Campina), is a Catholic church located in the neighborhood of Campina, Belém, in Pará.
 It was designed and built by the Italian architect Giuseppe Landi, and his first major work of after his arrival in Brazil.
 Its cornerstone was laid in 1760, but the structure was only completed in 1782.
 Landi partly funded the construction of the church himself.
 The Church of Saint Anne became the second parish church established in Belém during the colonial period.

 History

 The first Church of Saint Anne was built in 1727 as the second parish of colonial Belém in the Campinas neighborhood.
-It it proved in inadequate, and construction of the Church of Saint Anne began in 1760 to accommodate the parish of the Campina.
+It proved to be inadequate, and construction of the Church of Saint Anne began in 1760 to accommodate the parish of the Campina.
 It was designed by the architect Giuseppe Landi (1713-1791), a devotee of Saint Anne, and used his own resources for the construction.
 When Landi was appointed judge of the Brotherhood of the Blessed Sacrament, he offered the church a silver reliquary with a bone particle of Saint Anne that had belonged to one of his ancestors, Giacopo Landi.
 The work was only completed in 1782 due to its complexity and the lack of resources.